 Thank goodness not all DBAs are like that.
 Contrast that decision with one made by Alfredo Abate, a DBA who now works as an Oracle Systems Architect at Brake Parts Inc. in Chicago.

-Developers at his company were running into limitations extending Oracle EBS with the traditional tools (Forms and Reports), and never seemed to get projects done as quickly as the business wanted or needed.
+Developers at his company were running into limitations extending Oracle EBS with the traditional tools (Forms and Reports).
+They couldn’t finish projects quickly enough.
 Seeing the problem, Alfredo did exactly what proactive DBAs do and pointed out an Oracle database feature he thought would help:

 “I had used APEX in the past and knew how quickly you could create applications with it.
-Developers already know PL/SQL so the basic navigation and functionality of APEX can be learned very quickly by first-timers.
-After I created the initial proof of concept, our IT team realized its potential and the developers quickly adopted this as the go-to tool for EBS extensions.
+Developers already know PL/SQL.
+Therefore, first-timers very quickly learn the basic navigation and functionality of APEX.
+After I created the initial proof of concept, our IT team realized its potential.
+The developers quickly adopted this as the go-to tool for EBS extensions.
 A year later we have generated 15 applications including over 60 reports in APEX!” –Alfredo Abate

 Or, take the work Robert Lockard is doing as another example.
 Rob is an Oracle ACE and a deeply experienced DBA who helps his clients fully leverage their Oracle database investment.

-One client in particular had many applications in production that were first written in COBOL in the 1970’s.
-A key COBOL programmer who had been supporting the applications for the last 40 years retired, and the organization realized they needed to modernize their systems and move them off the mainframe.
+One client, in particular, had many applications in production that were first written in COBOL in the 1970’s.
+A key COBOL programmer who had been supporting the applications for the last 40 years retired.
+Shortly thereafter, the organization realized they needed to modernize their systems and move them off the mainframe.
 Rob introduced Oracle APEX to the client, and explained why the client loved the idea:

 “[APEX] has the advantage of a short learning curve, and being bundled with the Oracle Database.
 The customer did not have to purchase additional infrastructure to start the migration of these applications.
-We have a group of Oracle programmers that already know PL/SQL, so getting them up and running on APEX was quite easy.
+We have a group of Oracle programmers that already know PL/SQL.
+Getting them up and running on APEX was quite easy.
 We are now accessing other critical applications that can be migrated off of mainframe/COBOL to Oracle APEX.” –Rob Lockart

-In both cases, rather than keeping their heads down and focusing only on maintaining the database, both DBAs introduced ways for the organization to move past a hurdle by showing how they could further leverage an asset they already owned using resources they already had.
+In both cases, they didn’t just keep their heads down and focus only on maintaining the database.
+Both DBAs introduced ways for the organization to move past a hurdle.
+The leveraged an asset they already owned, using resources they already had.
 Talk about impacting innovation…